If there's one thing I love about cold weather, it's soup! Read on to find the 22 soup recipes I'll be making all fall and winter long.

-If you’ve been following along throughout this winter, you know that I love soup recipes.
+If you’ve been following the blog for a while, you know that I love soup recipes.
 Actually, that’s an understatement.
-I adore soup.
-I love making it, I love eating it, and I love storing the leftovers so that I can enjoy my soup again and again.
-When I’m stressed out, I turn to soup because I find it meditative to cook.
-When I’m snowed in, I turn to it because I often have a stash stored away in my freezer.
-And when I’m in need of a bit of a healthy reset after a vacation, I turn to it because it just makes me feel good inside.
-So without further ado – here’s my love letter to soup with these 20 favorite soup recipes.
+I simply adore soup.
+I love making it, I love eating it, and I love packing up the leftovers so that I can enjoy it again the next day.
+When I’m stressed, I turn to soup because I find it meditative to cook.
+When I’m snowed in, I turn to it because I keep a stash stored away in my freezer.
+And when I’m in need of a healthy reset after a vacation, I turn to it because it just makes me feel good inside.
+So without further ado – here are my 21 favorite soup recipes for warming up all fall and winter long:

 Tips for Making Soup Recipes

 1. Season to taste.
 Raw vegetable ingredients need seasoning, and vegetable broths vary in salt level.
-If your soup is bland, don’t hesitate to add generous pinches of salt and lots of fresh black pepper to your soup.
+If your soup is bland, don’t hesitate to add generous pinches of salt and lots of fresh black pepper.
 Taste as you go!

 2. Drizzle with olive oil.
 I always finish soups with a generous drizzle of olive oil.
 It adds richness and makes the flavors sing.